 - Qualifying physical disabilities.

 Our Social Security disability attorneys in Champaign provide free initial consultations.
 In fact, we don’t collect attorney’s fees until your benefits have been successfully awarded to you.
 Living with a physical or mental disability that prevents you from working is already difficult enough.
 Getting your Social Security disability benefits doesn’t need to be difficult too.
-Our lawyers at Woodruff Johnson & Evans are dedicated to advocating for your best interests.
+Our lawyers at Woodruff Johnson & Evans Law Offices are dedicated to advocating for your best interests.

 Contact us online or by telephone at (866) 400-4450 to schedule a free consultation with one of our advocates today.